-The walk down to the lower section is gradual, and provides some very nice views to the north and east, where stone fences can be seen, harking back to viking times when the valley was allegedly used as a place of safekeeping for the many herds of sheep in the region.
+The walk down to the lower section is gradual, and provides some very nice views to the north and east, where stone walls can be seen, harking back to Viking times when the valley was allegedly used as a place of safekeeping for the many herds of sheep in the region.

 A stile over the fence clearly marks the point at which you need to turn back and down to the valley floor.

 It was interesting walking along the valley, skirting the very same boulders we had seen from above.
 A different perspective that, quite literally, filled in many of the gaps and questions that had arisen while looking down.